-another summer cooler that is easily available in goa is kokum sherbet. kokum is available in small cans and bottles in every store here.
+kokum sherbet or kokum juice is a summer coolant and is popular in goa. kokum is available in small cans and bottles in every store there.

 i usually avoid buying the readymade kokum sherbet as i find them too sweet and also white sugar is added to it. i prefer to make my own kokum sherbet.